PascalBeyer/Headerless-C-Compiler/README.md

 is put in a work queue and individually passed to the parser (`parse.c`).
 At this stage, only the declarations are parsed, function definitions are parsed in a later stage.
 The parser differs from a "normal" C-parser in that it does not immediately report an error if it encounters an unknown identifier.
-Instead, the parser tells the containing declaration to "sleep" and only wake up once the unknown identifier is resolved.
+Instead, the parser tells the containing declaration to "sleep" and only "wake up" once the unknown identifier is resolved.

 After all global declarations are known and parsed, the next stage is to parse function definitions into an abstract syntax tree.
-The abstract syntax tree allows us to determine, which functions are unreachable and subsequently only emit machine code reachable functions.
+The abstract syntax tree allows us to determine, which functions are unreachable and subsequently only emit machine code for reachable functions.
-The machine code is produced by linearly walking the abstract syntax tree without really performing any optimizations (`emit_x64.c`).
+The machine code is produced by linearly walking the abstract syntax tree without performing any optimizations (`emit_x64.c`).

 Finally, we are ready to write (`*_writer.c`) the output file (either .obj or .exe) and if not otherwise specified, also produce debug information by re-iterating the syntax tree of all declarations and functions that made it into the executable.